 more news ...

-Complementary Medicine (CM) includes many different techniques of treating a patient.
-These are based on systems practised thousands of years ago and can in fact be considered to be the original form of medicine, for example using plant materials as in herbalism; physical therapy such as 'rubbing or massage' and "energy medicine" such as acupuncture as opposed to the more modern allopathic medicine which uses drugs and surgery.
+Complementary Medicine (CM) includes many different techniques and ways of treating a patient.
+Some of these are based on systems practised thousands of years ago and can, in fact, be considered to be the original form of medicine, for example using plant materials as in herbalism; physical therapy such as 'rubbing or massage' and "energy medicine" such as acupuncture as opposed to the more modern allopathic medicine which uses drugs and surgery.

 Another term is "natural therapies".
 These all have one aspect in common which is that they treat the patient as a whole person rather than treating a specific symptom or symptoms.
-It does this by treating the life force of the patient at their physical, mental and emotional levels.
+This is done by treating the life force of the patient at the spiritual, physical, mental and emotional levels.
 Practitioners generally take a full medical history and assess how different issues in a patient's life, which could range from trauma to lifestyle, may have led to the current circumstances.
 The different therapies then address some of these varying causes of illness or discomfort.

 Some people used to refer to CM as "Fringe" or "Alternative" because they considered it to be alternative to the "Allopathic Medicine" that is practised by the General Medical Practitioners.
 This is now considered an outdated view as complementary medicine is now seen as an adjunct to allopathic treatment.
 Modern medicine is brilliant when it comes to, say, infectious disease, surgery and technical interventions.
 However, many patients try complementary therapies when they feel other approaches are not working and their condition has become chronic.
 But, it can be difficult to know where to start in choosing an alternative.
 As a general principle it can be said that the therapy which seems most appealing is the one to try first."